rhubarbwu/csc209/lectures/lec07/04_signals.md

 ### Queuing

 - Multiple instances of the same signal do not queue.
-- If signal `X` is sent while a previously-sent signal `X` is pending, then the second `X` is lost.
+- If signal `Y` is sent while a previously-sent signal `X` is pending, then the second `Y` is lost.
 - Example, if your process receives a `SIGCHLD` (Child stopped or terminated), it may be that only one child process has terminated, or that _multiple_ child processes have terminated.

 ## Aside: Types and Portability